By Sam Bojarski and Vania Andre

 She added that different black communities coming together through the recent protests serves as a healing process.

-In addition to their conceptions of race alone, there are other realities that Haitians have grown more aware of as they have integrated into American society.
+Haitians have also become aware of realities like mass incarceration as they integrate into American society.
 While Haiti’s prisons are extremely crowded, America has a much greater number of prisoners, relative to the general population.